pederespen/kollektivwidget/README.md

 A macOS menu bar app that notifies you before your bus, tram, metro, or train departs anywhere in Norway.

-Uses the Entur API to provide real-time departure information for all Norwegian public transport operators.
+Uses the Entur API to provide real-time departure information.

 ## Installation